Chatper 6. Bayesian Approaches#

 No, actually.
 In the ‘heard’ row, 0.1 and 0.5 do not sum up to one.
 They are likelihoods \(p(Y=1|X)\), but not probability distribution \(p(X|Y=1)\) for the mouse to be in the bush or not.

-The mouse ran into other nearby bushes, so you assume that the prior probability of the mouse in this bush is 30%:
+The mouse should be one of the three bushes, so you would assume that the prior probability of the mouse in this bush is 1/3:

 prior probability